Healthy Chicken Lettuce Wraps

 You know that we absolutely love recipes that are light, filled with veggies, and packed with flavor like our Vegetable Pasta Primavera and Mediterranean Quinoa Salad!

-Enter easy chicken lettuce wraps!
+Enter easy these healthy lettuce wraps!

-These are light enough for lunch but serve with white rice or fried rice for a full dinner.
+These are light enough for lunch but serve with white rice or healthy fried rice for a full dinner.

-- Lower in calories – There are less than 400 calories per serving in these copycat PF Chang’s lettuce wraps.
+• Lower in calories – There are less than 400 calories per serving in these copycat PF Chang’s lettuce wraps.

-- Quick and easy – Only 30 minutes for the most delicious lunch or low carb dinner!
+• Quick and easy – Only 30 minutes for the most delicious lunch or low carb dinner!

 For Serving:

-- butter lettuce, red cabbage, sesame seeds
+• butter lettuce, red cabbage, sesame seeds

 Dipping Sauce: